papyri/site-docs/checklist.md

 = _Coptic and Greek texts relating to the Hermopolite Monastery of Apa Apollo_, ed.
 S.J.
 Clackson.
 Oxford 2000.
 (Griffith Institute Monographs).
 Nos.
 1—66.
 Nos.
 27, 31, 48 are Greek; the rest Coptic.
 [Oxbow] {ddb:p.mon.apollo}

 ### <a id="P.Mon.Epiph.">P.Mon.Epiph.</a>
 = _The Monastery of Epiphanius at Thebes, Part II, ed.
 W.E.
 Crum and H.G.
 Evelyn White_.
 New York 1926.
 (The Metropolitan Museum of Art Egyptian Expedition).
 Nos.
 1—575 are Coptic papyri, ostraca, and parchment; nos.
 579—634 Greek papyri, ostraca, limestone and wood; nos.
 635—675 Coptic graffiti; nos.
 676—702 Greek graffiti.
 The texts are found on pp. 1—119; the metadata and the translations on pp. 153—348.
 Some Greek texts have been reprinted: SB IV 7436 = no. 624; 7477 = 623 and 7478—7487 = 625—634.
 The Greek graffiti, nos.
 676—702, are reprinted as SB IV 7488—7514.
+[Online: The Met](https://libmma.contentdm.oclc.org/digital/collection/p15324coll10/id/166634)

 ### <a id="P.Monac.">P.Monac.</a>
 = _Byzantinische Papyri in der Königlichen Hof- und Staatsbibliothek zu München_, ed.
 A. Heisenberg and L. Wenger.
 Leipzig-Berlin 1914.
 (Veröffentlichungen aus der Papyrussammlung der K. Hof- und Staatsbibliothek zu München I).
 Nos.
 1—18.
 [MF 1.42; atlas, MF 2.80] Reprinted as P.Münch.
 I. [Online: archive.org](https://archive.org/details/mdp.39015010705187)